archit120/archit120.github.io/index.md

 ## Present

-* Working on a new architecture for object localization and detection in images using recurrent deep learning models with attention module.
+* Working on the GSoC Project [OpenCV bindings for Julia](https://summerofcode.withgoogle.com/dashboard/student/proposal/5306473988489216/).
+The goal is to create bindings that allow OpenCV to be integreated seamlessly with Julia.
+The binding generators are written in Python and create the wrappers automatically by reading the header files.

-* A stabler RL based controller for faster landing of quadrotors on helipads.
+* A stabler RL based controller for faster autonomous landing of quadrotors on helipads.
+This is based on previous visual servoing work by me and Yash Soni.

 * Developing methods to train and infer from extremely deep and sparse neural networks while preserving performance.